syncfusion-content/javascript-docs/js/OlapGauge/Data-Binding.md

 You can expose services through the properties such as binding, contract and address by using an endpoint.

 * **Contract**: This property indicates that the contract of the endpoint is exposing.
-Here you are referring to `IOlapClientService` contract and hence it is `OlapClientDemo.IOlapClientService`.
+Here you are referring to `IOlapGaugeService` contract and hence it is `OlapGaugeDemo.IOlapGaugeService`.
 * **Binding**: In your application, you use `webHttpBinding` to post and receive the requests and responses between the client-end and the service.
 * **behaviorConfiguration**: This property contains the name of the behavior to be used in the endpoint.